-The Amsterdam School began as a club of friends that took power in the Amsterdam architectural society Architectura et Amicitia in 1916.
-So it was not literally a school, but it was a movement (and style of art and architecture).
-Iconoclasts such as Michel De Klerk, Piet Kramer, Joan van der Mey, Margaret Staal-Kropholler, Jan Gratama and Hendrik Wijdeveld had grandiose and political ideals to achieve innovative architecture and urban planning.
+The Amsterdam School wasn't a literal school, but rather a movement in art and architecture that emerged in 1916 from a group of friends involved in the Amsterdam architectural society Architectura et Amicitia.
+Key figures like Michel De Klerk, Piet Kramer, Joan van der Mey, Margaret Staal-Kropholler, Jan Gratama, and Hendrik Wijdeveld were bold innovators with visionary and political ambitions, aiming to revolutionize architecture and urban planning.

 Exuberant, dynamic architecture